Common Stocks, Preferred Stocks: Basic Concepts

 Preferred Stock

 Preferred stock is much like common stock, but preferred stockholders usually have no voting privileges, but they do have priority for dividends and for the proceeds of any corporate liquidation should the company fail.
 Companies issue preferred stock to appeal to investors who want income and greater safety, but issuing preferred stock instead of bonds gives the company more flexibility.
 If the company is financially stressed, it can skip dividend payments to preferred stockholders, but not to bondholders.
-Oftentimes, preferred stock is issued when a company is having financially difficulties.
-It brings in more money at a time when the company needs it, but it doesn't obligate a company to future payments as bonds do.
+Often, preferred stock is issued when a company is having financially difficulties.
+It brings in more money when the company needs it, but it doesn't obligate the company to future payments as bonds do.

 Dividends